iterative/dvc.org/content/docs/command-reference/add.md

 The `--to-remote` option lets you bootstrap the data locally by creating a `.dvc` file, while storing a copy [remotely](/doc/command-reference/remote).
-This way it can be [pulled](/doc/command-reference/plots) later, for example on a system tht can handle it.
+This way it can be [pulled](/doc/command-reference/plots) later, for example on a system that can handle it.

 Let's add a `data.xml` file via HTTP in this way.
 The dataset is transferred straight to remote storage where it can be managed by DVC from now on.